crgp01/JavaScript-and-Structured-Query-Language/SQLite3 Exercises/SQLExercises.md

 Answer: "Anand Beck"

-2. How many people have not checked out anything?
+2.How many people have not checked out anything?

             select count (name) from member where member.id not in (Select checkout_item.member_id from checkout_item)

 Answer: 37

-3. What books and movies aren't checked out?
+3.What books and movies aren't checked out?

 	select id, title from book where book.id not in (select checkout_item.book_id from checkout_item where checkout_item.book_id is not null)